 - INFJ: This is probably the largest INFJ Facebook group, with over 16,000 members.
 If you’re looking for a quick place to connect with INFJs it is probably a good place to start.

 This blog started as a Twitter account back in 2011.
 Twitter has a large and diverse community of INFJs and introverts from all over the world.
-Since 2011, Twitter has grown tremendously in the amount of accounts that provide interesting and relatable information about being an INFJ.
+Since 2011, Twitter has grown tremendously in the number of accounts that provide interesting and relatable information about being an INFJ.
 Search #INFJ and #INFJproblems for funny and engaging Tweets.
 Check out Im_INFJ (full disclosure: this is my account) and who I follow as well as my followers if you want to connect with other INFJ Twitter accounts.
 There are so many out there now if I started to name them all I wouldn’t know where to stop!

 It’s fun to meet people online (and preferable for many introverts) but some INFJs may still feel a strong desire to connect with other INFJs in person.
 On Meetup.com you can find or start a Meetup group near you on nearly any topic imaginable.
 You may have more luck finding an established group if you live in or near a big city – but if you don’t you can always start one in your own town.
-Even if there’s not an INFJ or MBTI-related group, there may be groups related to introversion or hobbies INFJs enjoy like reading, writing, art, etc. I think it’s safe to bet that you would be more likely to meet another INFJ at a local book club than a local night club.
+Even if there’s not an INFJ or MBTI-related group, there may be groups related to introversion or hobbies INFJs enjoy, such as reading, writing, art, etc. I think it’s safe to bet that you would be more likely to meet another INFJ at a local book club than a local night club.

-Side note: I met my current significant other at a MBTI-related Meetup event, so if you’re looking for more than just friendship… I’m just saying, it can work.
+Side note: I met my current significant other at an MBTI-related Meetup event, so if you’re looking for more than just friendship… I’m just saying, it can work.
 I found that it’s not unusual for people to go to these events alone so don’t worry about going solo!

 Project Evolve is a free dating site where you can search and connect with people near you based on MBTI type and Enneagram Instincts.
 However, the site also gives you the option to set your status as friendship-only if you’re not looking for a romantic partner.
 Like most online dating sites, you can view profiles and send messages to people you want to connect with.
 There are also forums where you can discuss and ask questions about personality type, enneagram, dating and relationships, and more.